 How To Create a Strong Password

-Your Edmonds College Triton ID user account requires you to have a strong password.
+• Your Edmonds College student and employee email account requires you to have a strong password.

 • A minimum of eight characters in length.